synapse-gateway/synapse-gateway.github.io/README.md

-# Synapse-monitoring.github.io
+# synapse-gateway.github.io

-This is the repo for Synapse's public-facing website!
+This is the repo for Synapse's public-facing website, which includes the Case Study our team created for Synapse!
-# synapse.github.io